hirumi07/Agency-Website/README.md

 # 📚 Agency Website
 Welcome to the Agency GitHub repository!
-This repository contains the source code for a modern and stylish Creative Agency website. 🎨✨
+This repository contains the source code for a modern and stylish Agency website. 🎨✨

 ## 🌐 Overview

-This web application showcases the capabilities of a creative agency, offering services such as design, development, SEO, marketing, app development, and error fixing.
+This web application showcases the capabilities of a agency, offering services such as design, development, SEO, marketing, app development, and error fixing.
 The website features a responsive design and visually appealing layout.

 ## 🌟 Key Features